Modelling forest connectivity for critically-endangered bird species: A case study in the Taita Hills, Kenya

 - MLA

-- Adriaensen, Frank, M GITHIRU, E MATTHYSEN, et al. “Modelling Forest Connectivity for Critically-endangered Bird Species: A Case Study in the Taita Hills, Kenya.”
-Journal of Ornithology.
-Vol. 147.
-Springer, 2006.
-125–125.
-Print.
+- Adriaensen, Frank, et al. “Modelling Forest Connectivity for Critically-Endangered Bird Species: A Case Study in the Taita Hills, Kenya.”
+JOURNAL OF ORNITHOLOGY, vol. 147, no. 5, Springer, 2006, pp. 125–125.

 - APA

 - Adriaensen, F., GITHIRU, M., MATTHYSEN, E., & Lens, L. (2006).
 Modelling forest connectivity for critically-endangered bird species: A case study in the Taita Hills, Kenya.
-JOURNAL OF ORNITHOLOGY (Vol. 147, pp. 125–125).
+JOURNAL OF ORNITHOLOGY, 147(5), 125–125.
 Springer.

 - Chicago author-date

 - Adriaensen, Frank, M GITHIRU, E MATTHYSEN, and Luc Lens.
 2006.
-“Modelling Forest Connectivity for Critically-endangered Bird Species: A Case Study in the Taita Hills, Kenya.”
-In Journal of Ornithology, 147:125–125.
+“Modelling Forest Connectivity for Critically-Endangered Bird Species: A Case Study in the Taita Hills, Kenya.”
+In JOURNAL OF ORNITHOLOGY, 147:125–125.
 Springer.

 - Chicago author-date (all authors)

 - Adriaensen, Frank, M GITHIRU, E MATTHYSEN, and Luc Lens.
 2006.
-“Modelling Forest Connectivity for Critically-endangered Bird Species: A Case Study in the Taita Hills, Kenya.”
-In Journal of Ornithology, 147:125–125.
+“Modelling Forest Connectivity for Critically-Endangered Bird Species: A Case Study in the Taita Hills, Kenya.”
+In JOURNAL OF ORNITHOLOGY, 147:125–125.
 Springer.

 - Vancouver

 - 1.Adriaensen F, GITHIRU M, MATTHYSEN E, Lens L. Modelling forest connectivity for critically-endangered bird species: A case study in the Taita Hills, Kenya.
-JOURNAL OF ORNITHOLOGY.
+In: JOURNAL OF ORNITHOLOGY.
 Springer; 2006. p.
 125–125.

 - IEEE